 It's always important to have regular checkups even if you're not noticing any particular symptoms.
-If you do notice any of the potential signs of heart failure (HF), take action and talk to a healthcare professional.
+If you do notice any of the potential signs of heart failure, take action and talk to a health care professional.

-It may be appropriate to begin testing for heart failure if you or a family member has any of the potential signs of heart failure, such as:
+It can be appropriate to begin testing for heart failure if you or a family member has any of the potential signs of heart failure, such as:

 - Shortness of breath

 - Buildup of excess fluid in body tissues (edema)

 - Impaired thinking

 Testing can provide insights

 After an examination, your doctor could decide that tests and procedures should be ordered to help determine the nature of the possible problem.
 Imaging tests can help show your health care professional the structure and function of your heart's various chambers and ventricles.
 Blood tests can also reveal how much oxygen, electrolytes and other things your blood is circulating.
 All of this information can help clarify what in your heart is responsible for your heart failure symptoms.

 Interpreting the results

 The health care professional uses your test results to determine whether you have heart failure, as well as: